Svein Gjelseth

 Svein Gjelseth (born 2 February 1950) is a Norwegian politician for the Labour Party.

 He served in the position of deputy representative to the Norwegian Parliament from Møre og Romsdal in the term 2005–2009, meeting as a regular representative for two years meanwhile Karita Bekkemellem was appointed to the Cabinet.
 Gjelseth was a member of the Standing Committee on Transport and Communications.

-Gjelseth held various positions in Herøy municipality council from 1979 to 2003, serving as mayor from 1989 to 1991.
+Gjelseth held various positions on the municipal council for Herøy Municipality from 1979 to 2003, serving as mayor there from 1989 to 1991.